DarrenM07/DFootball/README.md

     from django.http import HttpResponse
     from django.core import serializers
     ```
-    2. Create a new function that receives a parameter request with the name show_xml and create a variable in the function itself that stores the result of the query of all data in the MoodEntry.
+    2. Create a new function that receives a parameter request with the name show_xml and create a variable in the function itself that stores the result of the query of all data in the ObjectEntry.
     ```
     def show_xml(request):
     data = ObjectEntry.objects.all()